jmpessoa/lazandroidmodulewizard/readme.txt

 			FontSize;
  			Count;
 	jHttpClient:
-		NEWS methods: <<-A suggestion and request by rx3.fireproof .SetAuthenticationUser(...);
+		NEWS methods: <<-A suggestion and request by Ps .SetAuthenticationUser(...);
 			.SetAuthenticationHost(...);
 		NEW property: